edumgt/AWS-Solutions-Architect-Associate/VPC/README.md

 ## Connectivity
 AWS provides services and hybrid connectivity solutions to link your on premises and AWS networks.
+Hybrid:
+- AWS Direct connect
+- AWS managed VPN
+- AWS Transit Gateway
+- Self-managed VPN
+VPC to VPC:
+- AWS Backbone (public communication)
+- VPC Peering
+- AWS Privatelink
+- AWS transit Gateway
+- VPN

 #### AWS Transit Gateway
-Manage and simplify connections and peering for your Amazon VPCs
+Manage and simplify connections and peering for your Amazon VPCs.
+AWS Transit Gateway creates a one-to-many peering connection through a central hub.
+Inter-Region peering connects AWS Transit Gateways together using the AWS global network.
+Transit gateways adds scalability, connectivity, better visibility and control, and improved security over peering connections.
 #### AWS Cloud WAN
 Connections between on premise network and AWS VPC
 #### AWS PrivateLink
 Establish secure and private connectivity between Amazon VPCs, AWS services within your region or inside another Amazon VPC, and your on premise network.
+All without VPC Peering or an Internet Gateway (NAT), and its complexity associated.
+There is no need to configure an internet gateway, VPC peering connection, or manage VPC CIDRs.
+It provides a more secure connection for services across different accounts and Amazon VPCs, with no need for firewall rules, path definitions, or route tables.
 #### AWS Client VPN
 Connect remote team access to AWS and on premises resources.
 #### AWS Site-to-Site VPN
 Connect on premise with AWS VPC
 #### AWS Direct Connect
 To establish a secure physical connection between your on-premises data center and your Amazon VPC, you can use AWS Direct Connect.
+#### VPC Peering
+VPC peering(opens in a new tab) is a way to link multiple Amazon VPCs together and allows direct communications between two isolated Amazon VPCs using their private IP addresses.
+This service is not scalable, for scalability use Transit gateway.

 ## Edge Networking
 On AWS, edge networking services securely transmit your user-facing data with improved latency globally.
 When you use the AWS edge networking services, your traffic moves off the internet and behind the AWS global network.
 AWS edge networking services sit at the AWS global edge locations and are configured to connect and deliver data with single-digit millisecond AWS network latency.